mrme77/web_scraping_final_project/README.md

 Module 7 Final Project: Web Scraping

 ## Description
 This project is part of the Web Mining and Applied NLP (44-620) course, student's name is Pasquale Salomone.
-The notebook aims at scraping a website to retrive some uself information and create effective visualizations.Here is the link to the Github repository: [Github Repo](https://github.com/mrme77/web_scraping_final_project).
+The notebook aims at scraping a website to retrive some uself information and create effective visualizations.Here is the link to the Github repository: https://github.com/mrme77/web_scraping_final_project.

 ## Table of contents

 ### Scraping data from url
-The code in this section attempts to access the url url="https://www.euronews.com/2023/07/18/disloyal-views-lithuania-strips-russians-residency-permits" and create a Beautifulsoup response with the article text.
+The code in this section attempts to access the url https://www.euronews.com/2023/07/18/disloyal-views-lithuania-strips-russians-residency-permits" and create a Beautifulsoup response with the article text.

 ### Data processing with Spacy module
 Read in the contents of the Beautifulsoup object, and creates a nlp pipeline with Spacy library.